 Humans have stomaches to absorb their food and rely on an innumerable amount of other organisms to make these nutrients available.
 Plant's stomaches are the soil!
-Their roots release energy 'exudates' to attract the right biology to make nutrients available around their roots.
-If these micro organisms are not present in the soil then the plants will be vulnerable to pests and disease and not produce healthy food.
+Their roots release energy 'exudates' to attract the right biology to make nutrients available to them.
+If these micro organisms are not present in the soil then the plants will be vulnerable to pests and disease and not produce the healthiest food.

 Soil Food Web

-All of these things should be found in a healthy soil.
+All of these things should be found in a healthy soil and make nutrients plant available.

 A spoonful of soil can contain billions of bacteria with thousands of different types.
 Bacteria eat organic matter and release manure as plant available nutrients.
 They are also food for protozoa, nematodes and arthropods.